-- Required Rear Yard - B. Required Side Yard - C. Peguired Front Yard - No fence, wall, or hedge, the gross area of which is 80, or less open, shall be located within a ten-foot radius of the intersection of any driveway edge and a street property line. - E. No fence, hedge, or wall exceeding six feet in height - F. Fences over six feet in height must be set back from - the property line in the same manner as building walls.

-5. No fence, hedge, or wall exceeding four feet in height may be erected within five feet of any property line in the required front yard.
-Higher fences, hedges, or walls up to a maximum height of six feet may be erected within the front yard if they are set back Tan feet from the property lines (H).
+- Required Rear Yard - B. Required Side Yard - C. Pequired Front Yard - D. No Fence, wall, or hedge, the gross area of which is 80. or less open, shall be located within a ten-foot radius of the intersection of any driveway edge and a street property line. - No fence, hedge, or wall exceeding six feet in height may be erected within any required side or rear yard. - F. Fences over six feet in height must be set back from the property line in the same manner as building walls. - 6.
+No fence, hedge, or wall exceeding four feet in height may be erected within five feet of any property line in the required front yard.
+Higher fences, hedges, or walls up to a maximum height of six feet may be erected within the front yard if they are set back Ter feet from the property lines (H).